Blur (band): History

-Formation and Leisure, 1988–1991
+Formation and Leisure (1988–1991)

 Blur were formed in December 1988 when bassist Alex James joined Damon Albarn's band, Circus, and they changed the name to Seymour after J. D. Salinger's Seymour: An Introduction.
-Already in the band were drummer Dave Rowntree, who had joined in October, and guitarist Graham Coxon, Albarn's childhood friend from Essex, who was studying at London's Goldsmiths College along with Albarn and James.
+Already in the band were drummer Dave Rowntree, who had joined in October, and guitarist Graham Coxon, Albarn's childhood friend from Essex, who was studying at the University of London's Goldsmiths College along with Albarn and James.
 The group performed live for the first time in summer 1989 in the goods shed of the East Anglian Railway Museum at Chappel & Wakes Colne.
 In November, Food Records' A&R representative Andy Ross attended a Seymour performance that convinced him to court the group for his label.
+After this he brought label founder David Balfe to a couple more, including a particularly packed gig at The Falcon, Camden.
 The only concern held by Ross and Food was that they disliked the band's name.
-Food drew up a list of alternatives, from which the group decided on "Blur".
-Food Records finally signed the newly christened band in March 1990.
+Food drew up a list of alternatives, from which the group decided on Blur.
+Food Records finally signed the rechristened band in March 1990.

 From March to July 1990, Blur toured Britain, opening for the Cramps, and testing out new songs.
-In October 1990, after their tour was over, Blur released the single "She's So High", which reached number 48 in the UK Singles Chart.
+In October 1990, after their tour was over, Blur released the single "She's So High", which reached number 48 in the UK singles chart.
 The band had trouble creating a follow-up single, but they made progress when paired with producer Stephen Street.
 The resulting single release, "There's No Other Way", became a hit, peaking at number eight.
 As a result of the single's success, Blur became pop stars and were accepted into a clique of bands who frequented the Syndrome club in London dubbed "The Scene That Celebrates Itself".
 NME magazine wrote in 1991, "[Blur] are [the] acceptable pretty face of a whole clump of bands that have emerged since the whole Manchester thing started to run out of steam."

 The band's third single, "Bang", performed relatively disappointingly, reaching only number 24.
 Andy Ross and Food owner David Balfe were convinced Blur's best course of action was to continue drawing influence from the Madchester genre.
 Blur attempted to expand their musical sound, but the recording of the group's debut album was hindered by Albarn having to write his lyrics in the studio.
 Although the resulting album Leisure (1991) peaked at number seven on the UK Albums Chart, it received mixed reviews, and according to journalist John Harris, "could not shake off the odour of anti-climax".